tvqqq/qeo-bio/README.md

 # qeo-bio

-This is the source code for building my homepage on the Internet: https://qeoqeo.com.
+This is the source code for building my homepage on the Internet: ~~https://qeoqeo.com~~ https://qeo.io.vn.

 Stacks I'm using:

 - ViteJS
 - TailwindCSS
 - Vercel

-Future updates:
-- [ ] The counter synced with GitHub profile views
-- [ ] Use Headless CMS for section Links
-- [ ] Optimize the page load